 Optional Garden Tools

 Garden Rake: Unless you have deciduous trees in your yard, a garden rake is not really necessary in a Phoenix, Arizona yard.
 If you do have a lot of trees that shed than you may want a leaf blower and a garden rake.

 A Long Handle Hoe helps you to manually till up the ground.
 So, if you have a large area of dirt or a raised garden bed they come in handy for breaking up the dirt and planting rows of seeds.

 A Wheelbarrow can help you haul dirt, rock, and/or mulch.
-If you don’t plan on hauling a lot of materials than you probably don’t need one of these.
-However, if you do than a wheelbarrow will save you time and probably be easier on your back.
+If you don’t plan on hauling a lot of materials you probably don’t need one of these.
+However, if you do then a wheelbarrow will save you time and probably be easier on your back.